XiaojiaoChen/rosserial_stm32cxj/README.md

     ```

     * This command will generate a subfolder rosserialInc/ under your Inc/ folder.
-    * if the STM32 project is not on the same machine, just directly run the last command, and mannualy merge the generated Inc/ folder with your STM32 project Inc/ folder.
+    * if the STM32 project is not on the same machine, just directly run the last command, and manually merge the generated Inc/ folder with your STM32 project Inc/ folder.

-3. Add the rosserialInc/ folder to your inlcude search path of your STM32 Project.
+3. Add the rosserialInc/ folder to your include search path of your STM32 Project.

-    * In STM32CubeIDE, this could be done by first refreshing the project, then right clicking the rosserialInc/ folder from the project exploer panel in STM32CubeIDE, and choosing "Add/Remove include path".
+    * In STM32CubeIDE, this could be done by first refreshing the project, then right clicking the rosserialInc/ folder from the project explorer panel in STM32CubeIDE, and choosing "Add/Remove include path".

 ## ![](https://via.placeholder.com/15/1589F0/000000?text=+) Use rosserial communication in your STM32 Project